On the frequentist validity of Bayesian limits: Applications and examples

 Calculations that demonstrate instances of posterior inconsistency are many (for (a far-from-exhaustive list of) examples, see \cite{Diaconis86a, Diaconis86b, Cox93, Diaconis93, Diaconis98, Freedman83, Freedman99}).
 In this subsection, we discuss early examples of posterior inconsistency that illustrate the potential for problems clearly and without distracting technicalities. \begin{example} {\it (Freedman (1963) \cite{Freedman63})}\\ Consider a sample $X_1,X_2,\ldots$ of random positive integers.
 Denote the space of all probability distributions on $\NN$ by $\Lambda$ and assume that the sample is \iid-$P_0$, for some $P_0\in\Lambda$.
 For any $P\in\Lambda$, write $p(i)=P(\{X=i\})$ for all $i\geq1$.
 The total-variational and weak topologies on $\Lambda$ are equivalent (defined, $P\to Q$ if $p(i)\to q(i)$ for all $i\geq1$).
 Let $Q\in\Lambda\setminus\{P_0\}$ be given.
 To arrive at a prior with $P_0$ in its support, leading to a posterior that concentrates on $Q$, we consider sequences $(P_m)$ and $(Q_n)$ such that $Q_m\to Q$ and $P_m\to P_0$ as $m\to\infty$.
 The prior $\Pi$ places masses $\alpha_m>0$ at $P_m$ and $\beta_m>0$ at $Q_m$ ($m\geq1$), so that $P_0$ lies in the support of $\Pi$.
 A careful construction of the distributions $Q_m$ that involves $P_0$, guarantees that the posterior satisfies,

 that is, posterior mass is shifted further out into the tail as $n$ grows to infinity, forcing all posterior mass that resides in $\{Q_m:m\geq1\}$ into arbitrarily small neighbourhoods of $Q$.
-In a second step, the distributions $P_m$ and prior weights $\alpha_m$ are chosen such that the posterior mass in $\{P_m:m\geq1\}$ becomes negligible with respect to the posterior mass in $\{Q_m:m\geq1\}$.
-Like the $Q_m$, the $P_m$ are chosen such that the likelihood at $P_m$ grows large for high values of $m$ and small for lower values with increasing $n$.
-Consequently, the posterior mass in $\{P_m:m\geq1\}$ also accumulates in the tail.
+In a second step, the distributions $P_m$ and prior weights $\alpha_m$ are chosen such that the likelihood at $P_m$ grows large for high values of $m$ and small for lower values as $n$ increases, so that the posterior mass in $\{P_m:m\geq1\}$ also accumulates in the tail.
 However, the prior weights $\alpha_m$ may be chosen to decrease very fast with $m$, in such a way that,

 thus forcing all posterior mass into $\{Q_m:m\geq1\}$ as $n$ grows.
 Combination of the previous two displays leads to the conclusion that for every neighbourhood $U_Q$ of $Q$,